 2.0 The Sri Lankan Civil War and Ethnic Divisions

-In 2013, the UN panel estimated additional deaths during the last phase of the war: “Around 40,000 died while other independent reports estimated the number of civilians’ dead to exceed 100,000.
-A zealously Tamil-nationalist Catholic bishop claims that, after the 26 years of fighting, 147,000 people, civilians and fighters, remain unaccounted for.
-For over 25 years, the war caused significant hardships for the population, environment and the economy of the country, with an initial estimated 80,000–100,000 people killed during its course.
+In 2013, the UN panel estimated additional deaths during the last phase of the war: “Around 40,000 died while other independent reports estimated the number of civilians dead to exceed 100,000.
+A zealously Tamil-nationalist Catholic bishop claims that, after the 26 years of fighting, 147,000 people, civilians, and fighters, remain unaccounted for.
+For over 25 years, the war caused significant hardships for the population, environment, and economy of the country, with an initial estimated 80,000–100,000 people killed during its course.